johnborchert/MobileGreetings/README.md

 The VectorBloom team

-Notes on the Mobile Greetings Starter Kit Main Classes in the ArtCards/src/ Directory
+Notes on Main Classes in the ArtCards/src/ Directory
 -------------------------------------------------------------------------------------